-One of the great things about Royal Street is the architecture, so be sure to look up and all around while you are walking it!
+One of the great things about Royal Street is the architecture, so be sure to look up and all around while walking it!

-There are also numerous thrift stores, restaurants, courtyards, and cafes that call Royal home.
+Numerous thrift stores, restaurants, courtyards, and cafes also call Royal home.

-Be on the lookout as there is generally a New Orleans brass band playing along Royal Street as well.
+Be on the lookout, as there is generally a New Orleans brass band playing along Royal Street.

-One of New Orleans’ most recognizable and historic landmarks, Jackson Square will definitely be on your list of things to do in New Orleans.
+One of New Orleans’ most recognizable and historic landmarks, Jackson Square, will be on your list of things to do in New Orleans.

-This New Orleans park, which is also a National Historic Landmark, is located in the center of the city, close to the Mississippi River.
+This New Orleans park, also a National Historic Landmark, is located in the center of the city, close to the Mississippi River.

-Artists display their work all along the fence around Jackson Square while street performers can be found performing on the sidewalks nearby as well.
-Walking around the square truly is a very entertaining area and a must do during your time in New Orleans!
+Artists display their work all along the fence around Jackson Square, while street performers can be found on the sidewalks nearby.
+Walking around the square is a very entertaining area and a must-do during your time in New Orleans!

-All around Jackson Square you will notice the carriages waiting to take tourist on a carriage ride of the city as well.
-If you are interested in this as a way to see the French Quarter, just go up and ask one of the drivers.
+All around Jackson Square, you will also notice the carriages waiting to take tourists on a carriage ride of the city.
+If you are interested in this as a way to see the French Quarter, go up and ask one of the drivers.
 They will quote you a price and a time for their tour.